National Assembly of Soviets

 The National Assembly of Soviets (Tanácsok Országos Gyűlése; TOGY) was the legislature of the Hungarian Soviet Republic.
 When the Soviet republic was overthrown in Hungary in August 1919, the Soviet Assembly was replaced by a unicameral parliament.
 The National Assembly of Soviets met only once between 14 and 23 June 1919.
-The assembly was initially made up of Bela Kun's communist Party of Communists in Hungary (KMP) and the social-democratic MSZDP, but the social-democrats abandoned the Assembly shortly after it formed.
+The assembly was initially made up of the Party of Communists in Hungary (KMP) led by Béla Kun and the Social Democratic Party of Hungary (MSZDP), but the social democrats abandoned the Assembly shortly after it formed.